WorldWideTelescope/pywwt/docs/settings.rst

     In [2]: wwt.constellation_figures = True

 Numerical settings all take astropy Quantities, which are floats with associated units.
-To demonstrate, say you'd like to simulate the celestial view from from the top of the tallest building in Santiago, Chile.
+To demonstrate, say you'd like to simulate the celestial view from the top of the tallest building in Santiago, Chile.
 You would enter:

 .. code-block:: python